 Both QL Claw and Chirp Wheel have a place in your home.
 Each tool helps different individuals with different ailments - maybe one day you need the Chirp Wheel and maybe the next you need the Claw.

 Final Chirp Wheel Review vs. QL Claw

-If it is the budget and you have an ultra-screwed up lower back, I honestly recommend both tools.
+If it is the budget and you have an ultra-screwed-up lower back, I honestly recommend both tools.
 Back pain relief is worth more than the cost of either product.
-If you only choose one, do your best to review your symptoms and determine which tool is most likely to treat your particular condition.
-For more on lower back trigger points and how they can contribute to lower back pain (and potentially be relieved by Chirp Wheel and QL Claw) - read the article below next:
+If you only choose one, do your best to review your symptoms and determine which tool is most likely to treat your particular condition, and consult a professional if need be.
+For more on lower back trigger points, poor posture, and how you can help relieve your back pain (with or without Chirp Wheel and QL Claw) - read one of the articles below next:

 Donnelly, Joseph M. Travell, Simons & Simons Myofascial Pain and Dysfunction: the Trigger Point Manual.
 3rd ed., Wolters Kluwer Health, 2019.